seanmiddleditch/nanofmt/docs/design.rst

 esoteric filtering mechanisms.
 None of these are essential to nanofmt's target use cases.

-The design and implementation pioneered by Victor for fmtlib is some honestly amazing engineering!
+The design and implementation pioneered by Victor Zverovich for fmtlib is some honestly amazing engineering!
 Victor and other fmtlib contributors deserve nothing but praise and respect for the incredible amount of work done to make fmtlib (and by extension ``std::format``) feel natural, intuitive, and unsurprising in C++ while still having exceptionally good runtime efficiency.

 nanofmt however is more for teams that feel that C-like APIs like ``snprintf`` are already the epitome of being natural, intuitive, and unsurprising;